iesl/structured_prediction_baselines/README.md

 ```
 pip install --upgrade allennlp==2.5.0
 ```
-Install wandb allennlp, if you wish to use wandb.
+Install wandb allennlp to experiment with  wandb (if not already installed):
 ```
-pip install wandb-allennlp
+pip install wandb_allennlp
 ```
 # Running the models